How to edit a movie in iMovie

 Select the part of the video you want to get rid of by clicking it.
 Click command B (this is the clip trimmer), highlight the area, and delete.
 FYI, clicking command B enables you to split a clip from the rest of the video.

 Next to the My Media button is an Audio button.
-There are several effects preloaded into iMovie such as video background music, sound effects, and other noises to add to your video.
+There are several effects preloaded into iMovie such as video background film, sound effects, and other noises to add to your video.

 Click the Import button to bring files into your event library for a custom picture or sound you’ve already created.
 Click and drag the effect and place it under the part of the clip where it belongs.
 You can adjust the volume of the clip from the stage to make sure it doesn’t compete too much with the primary video clip.